 South Hall is comprised of several galleries with movable, temporary partitions to allow for maximum flexibility in presenting the many changing exhibits on the Museum's busy schedule.

 THE INTERNATIONAL GALLERY

 The International Gallery was designed to showcase objects from the Museum's outstanding world cultures' collection.
 These ethnographic displays usually change twice a year.

 The Study Gallery features works from the Museum's collection selected by faculty for their classes.
 This gallery changes in the fall and spring semesters.

 South One and South Two are changing exhibits galleries.
 A wide variety of exhibits are featured year-round.

 The Hall of Art features changing exhibits featuring the Sharp Museum's permanent collection of art.

 THE SOUTHERN ILLINOIS GALLERY

-The University Museum boasts a beautiful outdoor sculpture garden on the west side of the very northern end of Faner Hall, just outside the Mitchell Gallery.
+The Sharp Museum boasts a beautiful outdoor sculpture garden on the west side of the very northern end of Faner Hall, just outside the Mitchell Gallery.
 Artists represented in the garden include Aldon Addington, Richard Hunt, Dan Johnson, and Ernest Trova.
 Also in this location is the lovely Japanese Garden, the Kumakura Garden, and the Dorothy Morris Garden.